emnify/product-docs/docs/glossary.md

 An approach that enables users to create their own virtual mobile network, define service and security policies, and provision [coverage policies](#coverage-policy) and data packages.

-## USSD

-_Unstructured Supplementary Service Data_

-A protocol used to communicate with the service provider’s computers.

-## USSD gateway

-The collection of hardware and software required to interconnect two or more disparate networks, including performing protocol conversion.

 ## VPC

 _Virtual Private Cloud_